 In this paper, we proposed a DiffServ-aware multicasting (DAM) technique to provide QoS in multicasting.
 In DAM, the NRS problem is solved by Weighted Traffic Conditioning (WTC) at the edge routers, and the heterogeneity in QoS requirements of the receivers are handled by receiver-initiated marking (RIM).
 Fairness is achieved with Heterogeneous DSCP Headers Encapsulation (HDHE).
-DAM protocol can be easily integrated with the existing DiffServ model for the Internet.
-DAM is scalable and also independent of the routing protocol.
+Through simulations, we have shown that DAM conforms to the SLAs between DiffServ domains while requiring a simple and scalable resource management scheme.